cjdelisle/cjdns/doc/Whitepaper.md

   The CryptoAuth handshake packet contains the Session Handle (that should be used by the recipient to prefix CryptoAuth data packets sent after that), eventually followed by a Switch Data Header.
-* Otherwise, these first four bytes are a Session Handle, which the receipient of these packet chose earlier to identify the emitted.
+* Otherwise, these first four bytes are a Session Handle, which the recipient of these packet chose earlier to identify the emitted.
 They are followed by a CryptoAuth Data Packet, containing a Switch Data Header.